edwinjbock/TriviaGame/README.md

 # TriviaGame
-Using JavaScript and jQuery with Timers to build a Trivia Game for the UCF Bootcamp
+HW#5 using JavaScript and jQuery with Timers to build a Trivia Game for the UCF Bootcamp